Red tri mini Australian shepherd, mini Aussie, Miniature American Shepherd laying down

 At Painted Blue Aussies, we place a high priority on the health and well-being of our Australian Shepherd puppies and Mini American Shepherd / Mini Aussie puppies.
 We take proactive measures by regularly treating them for a broad spectrum of common parasites and maintaining quarantine practices for unvaccinated puppies to safeguard against viral infections.
 Despite our best efforts, we acknowledge that diarrhea can and does still occur.
 The weaning process of transitioning from milk to solid foods is an especially sensitive time for our little ones, and that transition can produce symptoms off and on in our experience, for two weeks and sometimes up to six weeks.

-It can be frustrating when our Australian Shepherd puppies or Mini Australian Shepherd puppies / Mini American Shepherd puppies don't seem to be feeling their best.
-One of the most important things we've learned when dealing with transitional diarrhea is the value of time and allowing the nature of the body to work for itself.
+Although it can be frustrating when our Australian Shepherd puppies or Mini Australian Shepherd puppies / Mini American Shepherd puppies don't seem to be feeling their best, one of the most important things we've learned when dealing with transitional diarrhea in our puppies is the value of time and allowing the nature of the body to work for itself.
 As long as they are eating, drinking, and playing happily, they often just need time for their systems to adjust and find equilibrium.

-While we can recommend a few products to provide gentle support for their digestive systems during this process of establishing equilibrium, it's important to remember that these interventions can sometimes have unintended consequences and may even cause loose stools themselves.
-However, when used appropriately and in moderation, they should not cause harm and may offer some relief.
+We can recommend a few products we use to provide gentle support for their digestive systems during this process of establishing equilibrium.
+When used appropriately and in moderation, we have found these items may offer some relief.
 The products listed below are products we occasionally use for puppies who find themselves out of balance.
+As an Amazon Associate, I earn from qualifying purchases.

 Recommended Products